Skip to main content

 Table of Contents

-You’ve just stumbled into the bureaucratic briar patch of the Colorado Governmental Immunity Act (CGIA)—a law designed with a single, cynical purpose: to protect them, not you.
+You've just stumbled into the bureaucratic briar patch of the Colorado Governmental Immunity Act (CGIA)—a law designed with a single, cynical purpose: to protect them, not you.
 From the moment of impact, an invisible, non-negotiable, 182-day time bomb starts ticking.
-As a snow plow accident attorney in Denver, I’ve seen this deadline annihilate more valid claims than any insurance company trick.
+Snow plow accidents and other government-caused injuries have seen this deadline annihilate more valid claims than any insurance company trick.
+While Colorado's general three-year statute of limitations under C.R.S. § 13-80-101 typically applies to personal injury cases, the CGIA's 182-day notice requirement operates independently and far more ruthlessly.
+Missing this deadline can bar recovery entirely, regardless of the claim's merit.
+Additionally, Colorado's modified comparative negligence standard under C.R.S. § 13-21-111 means claimants cannot recover if found more than 50% at fault.
+For those who clear these hurdles, non-economic damages remain capped at $1,500,000 as of 2025, further limiting compensation potential in serious injury cases involving government entities.

 A silver car and a snow plow truck after an accident on a snowy street, a man stands near an 'ACT IMMEDIATATELY' sign.